jannuatharva07/IDOR/IDOR-Hacktivity Reports.md

 ### 9️⃣ 703894 – JSON Reveals Raw User Data
 Some endpoints like `.../started.json` expose user data in raw JSON format
 ➡️ No authentication or filtering → Sensitive data exposed

+---

+### 🔟 888729 – Read-Only User Can Delete Users
+ID was in URL.
+Two orgs created (H1 and H2) with guest users.
+➡️ In H2, admin deletes guest → Intercept request
+➡️ Change ID to guest from H1 → That guest gets deleted 😬
+❗ No proper permission check → Classic IDOR

+---

+### 🔟 1272478 – ATO (Account Takeover) via IDOR
+1️⃣ Create 2 accounts – Attacker & Victim
+2️⃣ Attacker updates their profile → Capture request (contains user ID)
+3️⃣ Find victim’s user ID
+4️⃣ Replace attacker’s ID with victim’s in the request
+5️⃣ Change username → Now victim account is linked to attacker’s username
+6️⃣ Reset password using that username → 🔓 Logged in as victim 😱
+❗ No proper ownership check → ATO via IDOR

+---
+### 1️⃣1️⃣ 1819832 – Snapchat: Delete Anyone’s Spotlight Content 📸
+1️⃣ Attacker captures their own spotlight **delete request**
+2️⃣ ID of the content is in the request URL
+3️⃣ Attacker finds another post’s ID (visible in spotlight URLs)
+4️⃣ Changes the ID in the request → Deletes someone else’s post ❌
+❗ No ownership check on delete request = IDOR!